J-DubApps/Blog/content/posts/2020/Post-Hoc-Trap.md

 ## How the Fallacy Arises

 In an enterprise environment, the complexity of systems magnifies the risk of this logical trap: <br />
-	1. Constant Change and Updates:
+1. Constant Change and Updates:<br />
 IT departments operate in a state of perpetual motion.
 Software updates, new policies, network configuration tweaks, and vendor patches roll out regularly.
-As a result, it’s often not hard to find something that “changed” recently when a problem surfaces.
+As a result, it’s often not hard to find something that “changed” recently when a problem surfaces.<br />
-	2. High Pressure and Urgency:
+2. High Pressure and Urgency:<br />
 When critical systems falter—email servers glitch, database queries slow to a crawl, or a global VPN stutters—time is of the essence.
 The pressure from stakeholders to find the root cause is immense.
-In a high-stress environment, it’s tempting to reach for the nearest “obvious” explanation to stop the bleeding.
+In a high-stress environment, it’s tempting to reach for the nearest “obvious” explanation to stop the bleeding.<br />
-	3. Bias Toward the Recent:
+3. Bias Toward the Recent:<br />
 Human memory and perception are biased toward recent events.
 When faced with an issue, we instinctively recall what’s top-of-mind -- particularly the *last known change* -— to anchor our reasoning.
-This natural cognitive bias can nudge us into making unwarranted causal connections. <br />
+This natural cognitive bias can nudge us into making unwarranted causal connections.

  ## Why This Matters

 Falling victim to the Post Hoc fallacy can lead IT teams down expensive and time-consuming dead ends.
 If you incorrectly blame the wrong cause, you might waste hours (or days) backtracking on that change, rolling it back, or tweaking it unnecessarily—only to find the real culprit still lurking in the shadows.
 Worse yet, repeatedly falling into this pattern erodes trust within the organization.
-Stakeholders might question your troubleshooting prowess if each “sure thing” fix doesn’t solve the problem. <br />
+Stakeholders might question your troubleshooting prowess if each “sure thing” fix doesn’t solve the problem.

 **Adopting Structured Troubleshooting Methodologies** <br />

 To avoid the Post Hoc trap, it’s essential to embrace a more disciplined and systematic approach to troubleshooting.
 Borrowing from the Scientific Method and other structured methodologies can help you remain objective and open-minded: <br />

-1.  **Form a Hypothesis** (Don’t Assume It’s True):
+1.  **Form a Hypothesis** (*Don’t* assume it’s *true*):
 Instead of declaring, “The recent switch firmware upgrade caused the packet loss,” frame it as a hypothesis: “I suspect the switch firmware upgrade might be contributing to the packet loss.”
 This subtle shift in language keeps your mind open to alternative explanations.
 2.  **Gather and Analyze Data**:
 Look beyond the temporal association.
 Collect logs, performance metrics, system health reports, and application traces.
 Compare system behavior before and after the suspected change.
 Often, a more thorough examination will reveal patterns or confounding variables you overlooked.